craigargh/cfg-python/slides/session_2.md

 ---

-### Python Libraries
+### Python Modules

 ----

-**Library:** Structured code that someone else has written that you can reuse in your programs
+**Module:** Structured code that someone else has written that you can reuse in your programs

 ----

-Libraries are imported into your Python programs:
+Modules are imported into your Python programs:

 ```python
 import turtle
 ```

-Turtle is library for creating basic drawings.
+Turtle is module for creating basic drawings.

+---

+### Problem Solving (with Turtles)

 ----

-After importing a library you can use the library's functions:
+After importing a module you can use the module's functions:

 ```python
 import turtle